gallantries/video-library/slack/scheduled/announce/2022-03-14T09:00:00+1300-welcome-gtn.md

 **TIaaS**

 Click this link to join the training event group on your server!
-It makes your jobs go faster
+It makes your jobs go faster, but you *only* need to click it if you're using that specific server.

 <TIAAS>